egrumbac/repair-dhsi-demo/pages/about.md

 layout: about
 permalink: /about.html
 # include CollectionBuilder info at bottom
-credits: true
+# credits: true
 # Edit the markdown on in this file to describe your collection
 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}
+{% include feature/jumbotron.html objectid="/assets/img/christopher-burns-Kj2SaNHG-hg-unsplash.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Collection;About the Design Studios" %}

 ## About the Collection